unidebSDMGroup/AmogusRunner/Docs/System Specifications.md

 ## Obstacle:
  - Obstacles will be spawned randomly using a spawner, using the instantiate function and a random number generator.
  - Obstacles will have a box collider aswell, if the player box collider enters the obstacle box collider call the OnTrigger function within which we will remove 1 health         from the player character and destroy the obstacle.

+##AI
+- The AI is meant to run away from the player automatically detecting objstacles and jumping over them.
+- This would work with collision detection in Unity.
+- The obstacle will have two colliders one for the AI to detect the proximity and the other for physics(which will be used for the player).
+- The jump mechanic for the AI would use the same rigidbody physics to add velocity in the upwards direction.
+- Depending on the obstacle size the AIs jump height is adjusted.

+##Platform generation
+- Platforms and obstacles are generated randomly from variatons of assets provided.
+- The instantiation/random generation happens during runtime.